-In addition to the requirements of Book 2B, the Developer shall address the following aesthetics principles, requirements and strategies:
+The Developer shall address the following aesthetics principles, requirements and strategies:

-- a) The requirement to preserve rock outcroppings to the greatest extent possible shall be omitted. - b) All plant material shall be drought tolerant, shall have a history of success in similar conditions.
+- a) This Project shall not display rock outcroppings.
+The Developer shall cover rock outcroppings with soil, retaining walls, vegetation, or other materials as to not make rocks visible to the drivers of the general purpose lanes, frontage roads, or managed lanes. - b) All plant material shall be drought tolerant, shall have a history of success in similar conditions, and be relatively maintenance free.